saadism777/Uber-Insider-A-web-based-database-management-system-CSE311-Project/README.md

 Uber_Insider database includes sensitive details such as personal data of each employee, as well as company-related information such as their pay scale, date of hire, and more.
 The database will work like this.

+Register page- Name,email,password,confirm password

+If a company already register in this they can directly go to login page

-Login page: First the manager log in to the database with personal username and password and he can view some features like-
+Login page:  log in to the database with personal username and password and can see some features like-

 Driver Information, Car information, Owner Information and also the complaint box

-Driver Information - Driver id ,Driver First name, Driver last name Driver Address,Phone number,Driven car no,Hire date,Monthly earning,uber contribution,Rating

 Car Infromation-Car license no,car name,car color,car owner first name,car owner last name

-Owner Information-Owner id,last name,first name,owner address,own car no
+Owner Information-Owner id,name,owner address,phone number,own car no

+Driver Information - Driver id ,Driver name,  Driver Address,Phone number,Driven car no,Hire date,Monthly earning,uber contribution,Rating,Owner id(as foreign key)

+Car Infromation-Car license no,car name,car color,owner id(as foreign key),driver id(as foreign key)

 Complaint box- Driven car no,driver id,complain time, issue